KWB-R/fakin/content/tool/r/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "r", "rstats"]
+tags = ["programming", "reproducibility", "r", "rstats", "data analysis"]

 # Project summary to display on homepage.